pmglab/KGGSEE/doc/source/detailed_document.rst

 We first describe the general aspects of all analyses and then describe details for each analysis.
 KGGSEE performs analysis according to the following procedure:

 1. Reads genotypes of an ancestrally matched reference population, e.g., a super population panel of the 1000 Genomes Project.
-The genotype VCF file is specified by ``--vcf-ref``, and if ``--keep-ref`` is also specified, KGGSEE  saves the parsed VCF file in KGGSEE object format in the folder of ``path/to/outputs/VCFRefhg{19,38}/``.
+The genotype VCF file is specified by ``--vcf-ref``, and if ``--keep-ref`` is also specified, KGGSEE  saves the parsed VCF file in KGGSEE object format in the folder of ``path/to/outputs/VCFRef{hg19,hg38}/``.
 In a following run, specifying the folder by ``--keep-ref``, KGGSEE reads genotypes from the object format files, which is faster than re-parsing the VCF files.
 KGGSEE calculates the minor allele frequency (MAF) of each SNP and filters out SNPs with an MAF lower than the threshold specified by ``--filter-maf-le`` (default: ``0.05``).
 KGGSEE also calculates the p-value of rejecting Hardy-Weinberg equilibrium for each SNP and filters out SNPs with a p-value lower than the threshold specified by ``--hwe-all`` (default: ``1E-5``).
 Only SNPs with genotypes of the reference population and who have passed the two filters will be considered in the following procedures.

 2. Reads GWAS summary statistics from a whitespace delimited file specified by ``--sum-file``.
 Depending on the analysis performed, this file needs to have different columns, which we will describe separately below.
-For all analyses, an eQTL summary statistic file specified by ``--eqtl-file`` may be read.
+For gene/transcript expression causal effect estimation, an eQTL summary statistic file has to be specified by ``--eqtl-file``.
+For the other gene-based analyses, a gene is a set of SNPs within a genomic region.
+By default, KGGSEE reads gene annotations (``resources/{hg19,hg38}/*{GEncode,refGene}.txt.gz``) to find out which SNPs should be considered as one SNP set.
+Instead, an eQTL summary statistic file can also be specified to let KGGSEE consider eQTLs of a gene as a SNP set.
+In addition to this, a user can also specify a genomic range file by ``--regions-bed`` to let KGGSEE consider SNPs in each range as a gene.
 We provide gene-based and transcript-based eQTL summary statistics for GTEx v8 tissues available for downloading on OneDrive `hg19 <https://mailsysueducn-my.sharepoint.com/:f:/g/personal/limiaoxin_mail_sysu_edu_cn/EnhWhqLUNcpOrh6O3enFvCUBRvQ13v2970tcpOnNmmlKyg?e=1jkl06>`_ or `hg38 <https://mailsysueducn-my.sharepoint.com/:f:/g/personal/limiaoxin_mail_sysu_edu_cn/EtWxtqj5HTRHsEw4IiZ9xAMBu9S8Defi67pmL3_rNUjb9w?e=ufFapJ>`_.

 3. Based on the flag specified, KGGSEE reads more needed files and performs the corresponding analysis.